Coriander Chutney (Indian Cilantro Chutney)

 Table of Contents

-By the way, if you do not have time to make Coconut chutney for Idli, Dosa or Medu Vada, then you can make this coriander chutney instead!
-It goes well with many South Indian snacks, and it’s great to go on a sandwich or as a dip for dosa or for idli, as well.
+If you do not have time to make Coconut Chutney for Idli, Dosa or Medu Vada, you can make this coriander chutney instead.
+It is quick to make and pairs well with these snacks.

-Coriander chutney is also called as Dhania chutney in Hindi where the word “dhania” means coriander and “hara dhania” specifically means coriander leaves.
+Coriander chutney is also called dhania chutney.
+“Dhania” means coriander, and “hara dhania” refers to fresh coriander leaves.

 Prepping Coriander Leaves